 The PhD in Asian Languages and Cultures is an interdisciplinary degree program that allows students to focus in the following areas of study: Buddhist studies, Chinese studies, Japanese studies, Korean studies, South Asian studies, or Southeast Asian studies.
-Students are expected to complete three years of course work for a total of at least 36 credit hours at the graduate level.
-The degree program takes an average of 5-7 years to complete including time spent researching and writing the dissertation.
+Students are expected to complete three years of course work at the graduate level.
+The degree program takes an average of five to seven years to complete including time spent researching and writing the dissertation.
 Below, you will find descriptions of all benchmarks and program requirements.

-Upon admission to the program, the Director of Graduate Studies will identify a faculty member to serve as the Chair of the student's Mentoring Committee and academic advisor.
-The first-year mentoring committee will consist of the Chair and the Director of Graduate Studies.
-By the end of the second term, the student will form a Mentoring Committee that will consist of the Chair and two additional members who may or may not be from the Department.
+Upon admission to the program, the student will be assigned to a first-year mentoring committee consisting of a faculty advisor and the Director of Graduate Studies.
+By the end of the second term, the student will form a Mentoring Committee that will consist of a faculty chair and two additional members who may or may not be from the Department.
 The Mentoring Committee will be constituted by the student in consultation with the Director of Graduate Studies at the end of the first year.

-By the end of each student’s fourth term in the program, the student will have submitted a dossier (explained below) to the Graduate Program.
-The Mentoring Committee will meet with the student no later than two weeks after the dossier is submitted to the Graduate Program, at which time the committee will evaluate and discuss with the student his or her progress in the program.
+By the end of the student’s fourth term in the program, she or he will submit a dossier to the Graduate Program.
+The Mentoring Committee will meet with the student to evaluate and discuss with the student his or her progress in the program.

 Fourth Term Review Dossier

-The student will provide, by a date set by the Graduate Program Committee (normally in the middle of January), the following for the Mentoring Committee to review:
+The student will provide, by a date set by the Graduate Program Committee, the following for the Mentoring Committee to review:

 - Student's teaching evaluations

-- A 3 to 5 page statement of purpose and direction, indicating the relationship between the student’s completed and planned course work and dissertation.
+- A statement of purpose and direction, indicating the relationship between the student’s completed and planned course work and dissertation.

 - An up-to-date copy of the student's transcript